-As of November 2022
+As of February 2023

 The Biden-Harris Administration has hit the ground running to implement the Bipartisan Infrastructure Law, and it is already delivering results for the people of Colorado.
-To date, over \$2.9 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Colorado with over 100 specific projects identified for funding.
-Since the Bipartisan Infrastructure Law passed, Colorado is set to receive more than \$2 billion for transportation to invest in roads, bridges, public transit, ports and airports and over \$192 million for clean water.
-And, as of today, more than 167,000 households across the state are receiving affordable internet due to the Bipartisan Infrastructure Law.
+To date, \$3.1 billion in Bipartisan Infrastructure Law funding has been announced and is headed to Colorado with over 128 specific projects identified for funding.
+Since the Bipartisan Infrastructure Law passed, Colorado will receive approximately \$2.1 billion for transportation to invest in roads, bridges, public transit, ports and airports and roughly \$198 million for clean water.
+And, as of today, more than 174,000 households across the state are receiving affordable high-speed internet due to the Bipartisan Infrastructure Law.
 Many more projects will be added in the coming months, as funding opportunities become grant awards and as formula funds become specific projects.
 By reaching communities all across Colorado - including rural communities and historically underserved populations - the law makes critical investments that will improve lives for Coloradans and position the state for success.

-Roads and Bridges: In Colorado there are 481 bridges and over 3,620 miles of highway in poor condition.
+Roads and Bridges: In Colorado, there are 481 bridges and over 3,620 miles of highway in poor condition.
 The Bipartisan Infrastructure Law will rebuild our roads and includes the single largest dedicated bridge investment since the construction of the interstate highway system.
-Based on formula funding alone, Colorado is expected to receive approximately \$3.7 billion over five years in federal funding for highways and bridges.
+Based on formula funding alone, Colorado is expected to receive approximately \$4 billion over five years in federal funding for highways and bridges.

-- Announced funding to date: To date, nearly \$1.7 billion has been announced in Colorado for roads, bridges, roadway safety, and major projects.
-This includes: - \$1.4 billion in highway formula funding and \$90 formula funding for bridges in 2022 and 2023. - \$46 million through the RAISE program and \$100 million through the INFRA program in Fiscal Year 2022.
+- Announced funding to date: To date, \$1.5 billion has been announced in Colorado for roads, bridges, roadway safety, and major projects.
+This includes: - \$1.4 billion in highway formula funding and \$90 million in dedicated formula funding for bridges in 2022 and 2023. - \$45.9 million through the RAISE program, \$100 million through the INFRA program in 2022 and 2023.